SUNSET

 BY THAD ORR, GARDEN EDITOR

-Outdoor windows let more light into seating areas, frame the best views, and showcase distinctive plants.
+Garden editor Thad Orr illustrates how outdoor windows - including an example in a garden designed by Lucas & Lucas - can let more light into outdoor seating areas, frame the best views, and showcase distinctive plants.

 For the full article, please click here.